A lot of people have asked us about this. So, a short guide…

 4. The word limit for the text is 250 (and for the title 10).

 5. At the conference, delegates will prioritise certain areas for debate and voting.
 The more CLP that submit the same or very similar resolutions, the more likely that area will be picked – and the more likely the motions will not be watered down by administrators when “composited” (put together) with other resolutions.
+Obviously having reliable left-wing delegates to go into the compositing meeting/s helps too.

 The Clarion will be producing model contemporary resolutions on a variety of topics.
 For some left-wing contemporary resolutions produced last year, to give you a general idea, see here.